CIR GROWTH 2023

 GREETINGS

-This summer I had the opportunity to spend 70 days driving around the country to visit Catholic in Recovery groups along the way.
-During this trip, I had a chance to participate in meetings, learn from the experience of participants, and offer formation/training to volunteer leaders in 16 different states.
+This summer I spent 70 days driving around the country and got to visit Catholic in Recovery groups along the way.
+During this trip, I had a chance to participate in recovery meetings, learn from the experience of participants, and offer formation and training to volunteer leaders in 16 different states.
 In addition, we led a Catholic in Recovery retreat at the Shrine of the Most Blessed Sacrament in Hanceville, AL and I presented in front of a group of diocesan leaders for an event held by the McGrath Institute for Church Life at Notre Dame.

 What I witnessed during my trip was a profound transformation taking place in the lives of Catholic in Recovery community members who were once enslaved by addiction or suffering with a loved one’s addiction and are now living freely.
 I’ve witnessed families reuniting.
-Dozens of members have shared about a return to the Catholic Church or recent reception into the Church thanks to their commitment to Catholic in Recovery.
-Hope is being restored.
-Lives are being saved.
+I’ve witnessed dozens of members returning to or joining the Catholic Church.
+And I’ve witnessed hope being restored and lives being saved.

 In 2020 when the pandemic hit, we immediately began virtual meetings—about 5 per week.
 It provided a means for anyone around the world to connect with the Catholic in Recovery community and has been a place where recovery and new relationships have been born.
 We now have 50 weekly CIR meetings taking place via Zoom.
 Over 1,000 people from all corners of the globe participate in Catholic in Recovery virtual meetings every week.
 Hundreds of people are currently working through the Twelve Steps and integrating the sacraments with the aid of The Catholic in Recovery Workbook (2022) and a sponsor or small workbook group.

-When Catholic in Recovery began, it was just me working out of my spare bedroom and meeting people at coffee shops.
-Now, in addition to hundreds of volunteers around the world, I have hired three other employees – a Director of Recovery, a Graphic Designer, and an Operations Officer who was volunteering for nine months before being hired.
-In addition, two contracted workers have valuable positions on our team including a Director of Content and Administrative Assistant.
+Much has developed over the past eight years.
+I became we.
+We moved operations from my spare bedroom to an office at Saint Brigid Parish (where my wife and I were serving the young adult community) to our new headquarters.
+In addition to hundreds of volunteers around the world, I have hired three other employees – a Director of Recovery, a Graphic Designer, and most recently an Operations Officer who was volunteering for nine months before being hired.
+In addition, two contracted workers have valuable positions on our team including a Director of Content and Executive Assistant.

 Will you help us bring this vision closer to reality with a one-time donation or a monthly recurring gift?
 I understand that each of us have a different capacity to give and I am grateful for you considering any type of financial support to help individuals and families impacted by addiction.
 You can make a difference in the life of someone like Tonya or Jason.
 To get a better idea of the impact your financial support can make, consider the following: